 Some fiction books do sell, but usually the combination of hundreds of sellers, and low prices do not make fiction books economically viable for resale on Amazon FBA.
 If you find a fiction book with a low sales rank, few FBA offers, and a sales price that you can profit from, than by all means grab it.
 I have sold fiction books within days of them hitting the warehouse, but finds like that are rare.

 Your first thought may be to look for books that you find interesting, but this is a bad idea.
 There is a line from the movie, Joe Dirt (Funny movie) where Joe comes across a fireworks vendor that just sells snakes, and sparklers because that’s all he likes.
 Joe told him, “It’s not what you like it’s the consumer.”
 That is great advice for you Amazon business as well.

-Look for books your customers want to purchase, not just the books that you find interesting.
+Look for books that your customers want to purchase, not just the books that you find interesting.
 What books do your customers want to purchase?
 Only experience can teach you that.
-The books tat I find, and think, “Who would buy that?”, are usually the first to sell.
-Don’t be afraid to get your feet wet, and learn your new business, and of course grow it.
-Learn about the basic accounting aspects of it to so you can take full advantage of the many tax write offs available to you as well.
+The books that I find, and think, “Who would want to buy that?”, are usually the first to sell.
+Don’t be afraid to get your feet wet, and learn your new business, and of course to grow your business as well.
+Learn about the basic accounting aspects of it too so you can take full advantage of the many tax write offs that are available to you as well.